A citation or arrest for reckless driving is a serious issue.

 Reckless Driving vs. Careless Driving

 Remember, reckless driving is a second-degree misdemeanor in Florida.
 In other words, it is a criminal traffic offense.
 In contrast, careless driving is a civil offense.
-Whereas reckless driving involves “willful or wanton” disregard for the heath and well-being of others, careless driving involves failure to operate a vehicle in a “careful and prudent” manner.
+Whereas reckless driving involves “willful or wanton” disregard for the health and well-being of others, careless driving involves failure to operate a vehicle in a “careful and prudent” manner.

 If you were charged with reckless driving in Florida, it might be possible to get the offense downgraded to a careless driving charge.
 Indeed, in some cases, this is the best way to proceed with this type of charge.
 As reckless driving is not a criminal offense, it does not carry any possibility of jail time.